AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Basics/Dice Rolls.md

 - - -
 ## Types of Dice Rolls

-All dice rolls can be categorized into five main categories, being: the attack roll, the damage roll, the saving throw, the ability check and the flat check.
+All dice rolls can be categorized into five main categories, being: the attack roll, the damage roll, the saving throw, the attribute check and the flat check.
 The common property almost all rolls have is their need to meet a certain minimum in order to succeed.
 Such minimum is often called a Difficulty Class, or DC for short.
 A "basic DC" is the standard formula for calculating the DC for an action against another creature.
 The basic DC is usually defined with a skill in mind, and is equal to 10 + the creature's bonus for that skill.
 For example - a basic Athletics (Strength) DC will be equal to 10 + the target's Strength modifier + the Target's proficiency bonus with the Athletics skill.

 ### Attack Rolls

 Attack rolls are used by creatures to attempt to attack another creature.
 For the most part, they don't determine how strong an attack hits, since that is determined by damage rolls.
 Instead, attack rolls determine whether the attack hits in the first place.
 The roll is made up like so:
-_Attack Roll = d20 + ability modifier + proficiency bonus_
+_Attack Roll = d20 + attribute modifier + proficiency bonus_

-- Ability modifier - each attack roll uses one of the seven [attributes](Ability%20Scores.md), and the corresponding attribute's modifier is added to the attack roll.
+- Attribute modifier - each attack roll uses one of the seven [attributes](Attribute%20Scores.md), and the corresponding attribute's modifier is added to the attack roll.
 Weapons use Strength, though weapons with the Finesse trait can use Dexterity instead, and spell attacks use their corresponding attribute (more information in the magic section).
 - Proficiency bonus - if the creature is proficient with the weapon (in the case of weapon attacks) or with the [[Reading a Spell Entry|magic type]] (in the case of spell attacks), the creature's [proficiency bonus](Proficiency and Downtime) is added to the attack roll.

 The DC of an attack roll is the [[Armor Rules|Armor Class (AC)]] of the defending creature.
 On a success, the attack hits, and the attacking creature proceeds to roll a damage roll.